Abibubble/milestone2-harry-potter-quiz/README.md

 * Samsung Galaxy S10+
 * Samsung A20

-A large amount of testing was done to ensure that all pages were linking correctly, all buttons worked as they should, and the form .
+A large amount of testing was done to ensure that all pages were visible or hidden, all buttons worked as they should, and the quiz played out as it should.
-Friends, family members, members of staff and 13 customers were asked to review the site and documentation to point out any bugs and/or user experience issues.
+Friends, family members, and other developers were asked to review the site and documentation to point out any bugs and/or user experience issues.

+SCREENSHOTS OF BUGS ARE NEEDED, ESPECIALLY ACROSS ALL DEVICES!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 ### Solved Bugs
 1. The setHouse function wasn't acting on the second page, so it didn't change the colour scheme as it should